 One external event in particular needs to be briefly mentioned as a cause of my mistakes.
 In the autumn of 1986 the car I was driving was hit by a drunk driver at Deniliquin in southern New South Wales.
 My brother-in-law Stephen, my beautiful first wife Elizabeth, and my nine-week-old son Mitchell were all killed instantly.
 This shocking event at the age of 25 caused untold grief in my life, and this grief lasted about four years, until I married my darling Annette.

 However, I was totally unaware that, for 13 years, I was also suffering from post-traumatic stress disorder (PTSD).
-It was during those 13 years that I made all of my blunders mentioned above!
+It was during those 13 years that I made all of those blunders mentioned above!
 I had no idea what I was suffering, but my family could see it manifest itself in a restless and gypsy spirit.
 I blew the financial value of over two homes during this time and was constantly poor.

 It was very early in the year 2000 that, through Annette’s desperate prayers, I was freed from this mindset.
 A month later we owned our first home in ten years with a 20 per cent deposit, which was all the cash we had left.
 Some of you will also have a smouldering subconscious mindset that keeps tripping you up financially.
 The hardest thing you will ever do is face that inner demon and kill it because it means facing the pain that caused it.
 But you must if you are to change your destiny.
 Prayer is a great place to start.
 Jesus, the creator of the universe, has been the greatest financial help in our lives, ever!

 2. TAKING OWNERSHIP OF OUR DESTINY

-A little later in that pivotal year, Annette and I made a decision that has proved to be a huge game changer.
+A little later in that pivotal year, my wife and I made a decision that also proved to be a huge game changer.
 We made a solemn oath to never again allow someone to get between us and our money.
 We would be totally responsible for the success or failure of our investments.
 We would sink or swim on our own strength and knowledge, or lack thereof.
 It was a bold decision at the time and it felt a little scary.
 We could surely lose money again but have no one to blame but us, which usually meant me.
 Looking back though, it was one of those life-defining moments.
 We were no longer looking for a professional hand to hold but were going to walk into our future holding each other’s hand.
 Interestingly, most people never make this decision because of the fear of failure.
 Fear is the biggest thief of a better life.

 3. NEARLY LOSING EVERYTHING

-Now, about that damned injury.
+Now, about that damned arm injury.
 With one investment property under our belt, and with many more planned, disaster struck.
 On the 26th of January 2002 I was severely injured in the surf, suffering permanent damage to my left arm.
 For the next twelve months I had virtually no use of my left hand.
 If it had been my right arm I would have lost my career as a teacher and my home, plunging my family into poverty.

 Since that time I have found that my passion is stocks, not real estate.
 I am an information junkie and I love learning.
 With one ear and eye constantly listening and looking over the future horizon I can now easily work out what will be affecting the world’s markets in the next year or two.
 I simply find a good quality company that is producing what the world needs next year, then buy in and wait.